radusalagean/foodtruck-api/README.md

 Specific restrictions:
 - Max file size is 10MB
 - Accepted MIME types: `image/jpeg`, `image/png`
-- You must be authenticated as the owner of this foodtruck in order to upload an image for it.
+- You must be authenticated as the owner of the foodtruck in order to upload an image for it.
 Otherwise, `403 FORBIDDEN` will be returned.

 **Accessing foodtruck images**